sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-spread.md

 # Disallow useless spread

-The spread syntax in following cases are useless:
+Using spread syntax in the following cases is unnecessary:

-- Spread array literal as elements of array literal
+- Spread an array literal as elements of an array literal
-- Spread array literal as arguments of call or new call
+- Spread an array literal as arguments of a call or a `new` call
-- Spread object literal as properties of object literal
+- Spread an object literal as properties of an object literal

 This rule is fixable.